Today’s interviewee needs no introduction. I’m adamant about this. Over to you, Hamish!

 These are pretty much standard reasons though aren’t they?
 I don’t think there’s any mystery or anything particularly special or unique about any of these justifications, they are just a simple personal preference I share with a large amount of other photographers.
 Like many people, I just feel at home with film – I’ve shot it for 23 years without ever switching to digital in any exclusive way.
 Film for me just feels like how photography is supposed to work.
 I haven’t chosen it over digital, I just didn’t choose digital over it either, at least not in any permanent or meaningful way.

 That all said, I feel I should add that I rarely make argument against digital photography.
 I personally very much enjoy certain elements of digital photography, I think it’s just as valid an approach and have been known to take umbrage with people for disparaging digital in favour of film and visa-versa.

-In short I suppose the answer to the question of why I shoot film is simply this: Shooting film (especially the 35mm variety) makes me more happy than shooting anything else.
+In short, I suppose the answer to the question of why I shoot film is simply this: Shooting film (especially the 35mm variety) makes me happier than shooting anything else.